Online sports betting is now regulated in Indiana and betting apps are flooding to The Hoosier State.

 Tennis and golf have proved popular in other States, so there’s no reason to suspect that these sports won’t be available to residents of Indiana too.

-While sports betting become a reality in fall 2019, bettors could only choose between a select few apps.
+While sports betting became a reality in fall 2019, bettors could only choose between a select few apps.

 One of the main reasons for the delay were the regulations surrounding mobile betting.
 The aspect surrounding mobile betting was removed then reinstated late on in proceedings, with some only happy to introduce sportsbooks at retail locations.